hatfieldlibrary/exhibitsjs/readme.md

 ## Foundation for Apps Requirements

 The project uses <a href="http://foundation.zurb.com/apps/">Foundation for Apps</a>.
-These requirements must be installed on your system.
+To use the exhibit builder app, you'll need the following installed on your system.

 ### Requirements

-You'll need the following software installed to get started.

   * [Node.js](http://nodejs.org): Use the installer provided on the NodeJS website.
   * [Git](http://git-scm.com/downloads): Use the installer for your OS.